Medical Device Laser Machining

 - High material utilization rate as the cutting area is very small and parts can be nested more closely

 In addition, the low aspect ratio (part minimum cutting dimension versus the material thickness) is low with laser machining of medical parts using a laser.
-Typically this is in the 10:1 or better range.
+Typically, this is in the 10:1 or better range.

-Not only can BEST perform the machining of Kapton™ for cutting purposes but it can also providing for the laser marking of medical devices.
+Not only can BEST perform the machining of Kapton™ for cutting purposes but it can also provide for the laser marking of medical devices.
 Date codes, bar codes, serialization and part number generation are all areas where laser marking of materials like PEEK, Kapton™, Cirlex™ and others can be completed using BEST’s wide variety of laser sources.

 In addition to pure laser machining services, let BEST be your partner in getting your new product off the ground.
 We can provide prototype to medium volume assembly services including testing, soldering, marking, packaging and fulfillment.
 Our production and engineering team can support your efforts to bring the product to market so you do not have to worry about the assembly and laser machining of medical devices.